 Regulation: The Virginia Lottery is responsible for all regulation and licensing of the state’s commercial casino gaming and sportsbook operations.

 Virginia officials were optimistic about potential sports betting interest given the size of the state, the overwhelming sign-ups after the January 2021 launch and the success of online sports betting in other states relative to brick-and-mortar locations.
 In fact, sports bettors wagered more than $304 million in March 2021, the second full month for Virginia sports betting, on the heels of a $265.8 million sports betting handle in February.
+In May, just the state's fourth full month of operation, cumulative sports betting handle surpassed $1 billion.

 Yes, it is legal to gamble in Virginia.
 Online and retail sports betting, Daily Fantasy Sports, the lottery, bingo, pari-mutuel and online horse racing betting and a limited number of brick-and-mortar casinos are allowed by law.